 When incidents of substance abuse, discrimination, harassment, bullying, sexual harassment, stalking, sexual assault, domestic/relationship violence or other incidents of criminal behavior are reported, they will be handled first by the University's Division of Campus & Student Life.
-This office will notify the SHP Dean's Office who will refer the matter to the Nursing Department Student Conduct Committee (NDSCC).
+This office will notify the CHHS Dean's Office who will refer the matter to the School of Nursing Student Conduct Committee (SONSCC).
 This committee, working in conjunction with Campus & Student Life, will consider each report, and may impose penalties in addition to those imposed by the University.
 Disciplinary actions may include but are not limited to the following:

-- A requirement to participate in counseling sessions. - Reparation/restitution being made to the offended party. - Suspension from the nursing department's program of study for a period of time. - Dismissal from the nursing program.
+- A requirement to participate in counseling sessions. - Reparation/restitution being made to the offended party. - Suspension from the School of Nursing's program of study for a period of time. - Dismissal from the nursing program.

-If referred for counseling, a student will be required to sign a release of information giving the counselor/therapist permission to disclose to the Nursing Department Student Conduct Committee a clinical summary of the student's progress and of any recommendations that are made.
+If referred for counseling, a student will be required to sign a release of information giving the counselor/ therapist permission to disclose to the SONSCC a clinical summary of the student's progress and of any recommendations that are made.
 In making the referral to the counselor/therapist, the Committee will give the counselor/therapist the specifics of the Committee's concerns and supporting documentation.
 The student will be asked to sign a release of information giving the Committee permission to disclose this information.
 A refusal to sign these release of information forms will result in indefinite suspension or dismissal from the School of Nursing, depending upon the seriousness of the offense.

-Likewise, when another entity on campus (e.g., Campus & Student Life) is involved in the disciplinary process, a full report of their investigation and actions taken will be required by the Nursing Department Student Conduct Committee.
+Likewise, when another entity on campus (e.g., Campus & Student Life) is involved in the disciplinary process, a full report of their investigation and actions taken will be required by the SONSCC.
 If they make recommendations in addition to those made by the committee, a report of the outcome of their recommendations will be required by the committee before any recommendation for student reinstatement will be made.